 Jim currently practises as a consultant in Travel & Expedition Medicine at an independent, specialist travel clinic in Edinburgh, and as an occupational health physician at a private hospital in the same city.
 He is a Fellow of the Faculty of Travel Medicine in Glasgow, where he is also teaches and is an examiner for the Membership Diploma course.

 His long-term career interests include doing more community-led rabies and schistosomiasis (bilharzia) elimination work in Africa and Madagascar.

 Immediate Past Chair: Susanna Maybin, England, United Kingdom

 Dr Susanna Maybin has a background in primary health care and public health and has experience of working in a variety of settings both in the UK and overseas.
 This included working with the International Grenfell Association in Northern Newfoundland and Labrador, and Save the Children Fund UK where she worked in refugee settings (Thai Lao border and Nepal), and Maternal and Child Health (Nepal).
 She has also worked as a Trek Doctor in the Andes and Himalayas for several companies.

-This work stimulated an interest in Travel Medicine and for the last 21 years she has been based in the UK where she works as Medical Adviser to Voluntary Service Overseas, providing advice and medical support both to the organisation and to the volunteers who are situated in more than 40 different countries.
-In the last few years she also spent several years as medical adviser to International Service, a small UK based volunteer sending agency.
+This work stimulated an interest in Travel Medicine and for the last 24 years she has been based in the UK where she works as Medical Adviser to Voluntary Service Overseas, providing advice and medical support both to the organisation and to the volunteers who are situated in more than 40 different countries.
+During this time she also worked for a few years as medical adviser to International Service, a small UK based volunteer sending agency.

-She is a founder member of the Faculty of Travel Medicine at the Royal College of Physicians and Surgeons in Glasgow.
+She is a Fellow of the Faculty of Travel Medicine at the Royal College of Physicians and Surgeons in Glasgow.